bbauska/W3Cx-5of5/README.md

 then executes this code.
 It will define the variable x, assign the value "2" to it, and then add this string, with the value of "x" inside, to the body of the document.</p>

-<p>And finally, we display in the dev tool console: "console.log("JavaScript code executed")".
+<p>And finally, we display in the dev tool console: "console.log("JavaScript code
+executed")".
 We can open it by clicking on the console button in CodePen, or we can also open the devtools using the "F12" key or "ctrl+alt+i" or "cmd+alt+i" on a Mac.
-And you see that the "console.log" message has been displayed in the devtool console of your browser.
+And you see that the "console.log" message has been displayed in the devtool console of your browser.</p>

-<p>Here, notice that we use the "script" element directly into the body of the document.
+<p>Here, notice that we use the "script" element directly into the body of the
+document.
 Another possibility is to a put this code in the head of the document.
 It's also common practice because it separates clearly the JavaScript code from the HTML body of the document.
 In that case, the result is the same, except that the JavaScript code is displayed before the rest of the page.</p>

-<p>Here we defined the variable x, we added it to the body of the document,
+<p>Here we defined the variable x, we added it to the body of the document, and
-and later on we display the body, where the browser renders the body of the document.
+later on we display the body, where the browser renders the body of the document.
 Okay, what is better?
 It depends on your application.
 For the moment, just stay with knowing that you can put scripts in the body or in the head of a document.</p>

 <p>Another possibility is to use an external JavaScript file.
-In that case, the same way we showed you how to use an external file for storing the CSS code, we can use the "script" tag with the "src" attribute to include in the HTML document an external JavaScript file.
+In that case, the
+same way we showed you how to use an external file for storing the CSS code, we can use the "script" tag with the "src" attribute to include in the HTML document an external JavaScript file.
 Notice than we can include more than one JavaScript file if we like, like this.
 In that example, we are including 3 different JavaScript files sequentially.
 I prepared for you an example you can download - it's called "Example_3.zip".
 I click on it, download it, unpack it, and inside this element, I've got an HTML file.
 And I open it with my Sublime Text editor.
-And what I've got here, is that you can see in the HTML header in that case but you can also put this in the body if you like, we included a "script.js" file located under the "js" directory.
+And what I've got here, is that you can see in the HTML header in that case but you can also put this in the body if you like, we included a "script.js" file located under the "js" directory.</p>

 <image>
 I can also open this file.
 I can see that I display the message called "Function executed"